marshfolx/modpash/README.en.md

 ## License

-This project uses the MIT License.
+This project uses the MPL License.
 For details, please see the LICENSE file.